These tasty Mother’s Day recipes are simple but packed with flavor, from fluffy scrambled eggs to baked oatmeal to showstopping waffles!

 This stunning acai bowl would be a perfect centerpiece in a Mother’s Day brunch!
 What’s an acai bowl?
 If you’ve never had one, it’s a smoothie bowl with the smoothie made from acai berries.
 The bowl is loaded with toppings like fruit, granola, coconut and almond butter.

 This Bloody Mary recipe is actually made of healthy stuff: tomatoes, horseradish, garlic, lemon.
-Whip it up to go with your Mother’s Day recipes and drink it virgin or with alcohol.
+Whip it up to go with your Mother’s Day recipes (we've also got a Virgin Bloody Mary).
 Spicy and perfectly seasoned, it’s full of vegetable goodness.
 Since it’s easy to mix up, it’s a great alternative to pre-made mix – and refreshingly delicious.

 These carrot cake pancakes are perfect: sweet enough with a healthy spin!
 They’re lightly sweetened with maple syrup, tender and moist from the carrots, and perfectly spiced with cinnamon, ginger and nutmeg.
 Even better, top them with maple Greek yogurt and the sweet tang is magic.
 It’s like eating a piece of carrot cake…that’s suitable for breakfast.